csu-anzai/blue-eye-docs/_docs/components/core/icon.md

 # Icon

-A great component that allow you to create your custom icons or even fontawsome icons using react native text component to render icons based on font file ..
+A great component that give you the ability you to create your own custom icons or fontawsome icons .

 # Benefits